 Not an actual patient.

-• EoE diagnosis confirmed 4 years ago by a gastroenterologist following referral by his allergist
+• EoE diagnosis confirmed 4 years ago by a gastroenterologist based on

 • Reports excessive chewing, avoiding meals out with friends, and needing to drink water to relieve dysphagia symptoms several times in the last month